 Delaware County government draws its operating revenues from local taxes, fees for services, state and federal grants, and public private partnerships.
-From FY2022 through FY2024, the County will also leverage non-recurring funds drawn from the County's allocation from the American Rescue Plan Act (ARPA).
-The chart and table below show the total budgeted operating revenues, which is projected to total \$284.6 million in FY2022.
+From FY2022 through FY2024, the County will also leverage non-recurring funds drawn from its American Rescue Plan Act (ARPA) allocation.
+The chart and table below show the budgeted operating revenues, which is projected to total \$284.9 million in FY2022.